Frequently Asked Questions from students

-The internship course (COMM 4390) requires that you apply for the course, be approved to register, locate an internship, get hired for your internship position, and complete the academic requirements.
+To get credit for the internship course (COMM 4390), you will need to apply for the course, be approved to register, locate an internship that is approved for the program, get hired for your internship position, and complete the academic requirements.

-COMM 4390 - Communication Internship - is a three hour elective.
+COMM 4390 - Communication Internship - is a three hour elective for which you receive a grade (A-F).
 You will want to talk to your advisor about how it fits into your Degree Plan.
-Tuition and gees are charged for the internship class just as it is for all other online courses.
+Tuition and fees are charged for the internship class just as for all other online courses.